Osmeña Boulevard: Route description

 Osmeña Boulevard begins as a four-lane undivided road at the intersection with M.J.
-Cuenco Avenue near Fort San Pedro in Plaza Independencia, San Roque area.
+Cuenco Avenue near Plaza Independencia, San Roque area.
 The road goes for 0.8 km west through Pari-an and Kalubihan passing narrow streets and the Basilica of Santo Niño until it turns north at Colon Street, the city's old shopping district.
 At Sanciangko Street just past the University of Cebu main campus, the boulevard divides slightly and becomes three lanes each way.
 It intersects with Natalio Bacalso Avenue and traverses Santa Cruz and Sambag passing Cebu Normal University and Abellana National School.
 Also in the vicinity of Natalio Bacalso and Pantaleon del Rosario Street are the University of San Carlos and Cebu City Sports Complex.
 The boulevard continues north towards Fuente Osmeña circle, a large roundabout with a park and fountain in the middle, where many hotels are located such as Crown Regency, Cebu Midtown Hotel and Rajah Park Hotel.
-Fuente Osmeña is also the location of Robinsons Place Cebu and Robinsons Cybergate shopping malls.
+Fuente Osmeña is also the location of Robinsons Fuente Cebu and Robinsons Cybergate shopping malls.
 The road ends right in front of the Cebu Provincial Capitol which creates a terminating vista for those looking north along the boulevard.
 Escario Street leads east towards Camputhaw and the Cebu Business Park.
 Towards the west, the boulevard connects to M. Velez Street, which leads towards Barangay Guadalupe, the largest barangay of Cebu City.

 The boulevard is officially part of Cebu North Road from its northern terminus at Cebu Provincial Capitol to Fuente Osmeña and of Natalio Bacalso Avenue from Fuente Osmeña to Pantaleon del Rosario Street; the section circumscribing Fuente Osmeña is also called Fuente Osmeña.
 The aforementioned sections are classified as primary national roads, signed as N8 of the Philippine highway network.
 The remaining section of the boulevard up to M.J.
 Cuenco Avenue is classified as an unsigned, tertiary national road.